General Financial Aid Information

 Financial aid is federal, state, or institutional financial assistance that comes in the form of (1) grants, which do not have to be paid back, (2) scholarships, which do not have to be paid back, (3) work-study, wages for a part-time job on campus and (3) student loans, which are required to be repaid starting six months after you leave school or otherwise go below half-time status.
 Students must be enrolled and attending classes in a financial aid-eligible program.

 You can begin applying for financial aid October 1 of every year.
 FAFSA is now based on tax information from two years prior, allowing students and their families to complete the application earlier.
 The earlier you apply, the better, as some resources are limited and may run out.
-All WV residents are encouraged to apply prior to the April 15 state deadline.
-Any student who files their FAFSA prior to February 28 will be eligible to apply for WVU at Parkersburg Foundation Scholarships and the WV PROMISE Scholarship.
+All WV residents are encouraged to apply prior to the April 15 state deadline to see if they are eligible for the WV Higher Education Grant.
+We strongly encourage students to file their FAFSA prior to February 28 so they can use the information from the FAFSA to apply for WVUP Foundation Scholarships.

 The sooner you apply, the more likely your funding will be available when you start school.
 The Priority Deadline is one month prior to the start date of the first term or your award year.
 However, in order to ensure your eligibility to apply for WVU at Parkersburg Foundation Scholarships the deadline for completing your FAFSA is February 28 of the year you plan to start.
 If this has already passed, the Financial Aid Office will continue to process your financial aid until the start of classes each semester.
 In order to know your award and get your books in advance, apply as early as possible – don’t wait for deadlines.